 Target Type Ball

 Target Direction Inbound when behind the batter.

 Hit Speed Enable OFF

-Low Speed 30 MPH (48 km/h, 26 knots, 13 m/s) - High enough to mask the speed of the running bowler but low enough to register slow bowls.
-High Speed Resolution Range 150 MPH (241 km/h, 130 knots, 67 m/s) Tenths - to get the best resolution.
-4 - High setting to give the radar the best opportunity to pick up the ball in the middle of the field from outside the field boundary.
-Peak ON/OFF Auto-Clear Delay ON - This shows ball release speeds.
-2 seconds - After loss of target tracking, the radar holds the speeds on the display before clearing them.
+Low Speed 30 MPH (48 km/h, 26 knots, 13 m/s) - High

+enough to mask the speed of the running bowler

+but low enough to register slow bowls.

+High Speed 150 MPH (241 km/h, 130 knots, 67 m/s) Resolution Tenths - to get the best resolution.

+Range 4 - High setting to give the radar the best

+opportunity to pick up the ball in the middle of the field from outside the field boundary.

+Peak ON/OFF ON - This shows ball release speeds.

+radar holds the speeds on the display before clearing them.
 The bowler likes to see the speed after the ball is returned to him/her prior to bowling again, so delays can be up to 10, 20 or even 30 seconds for practice purposes.

 Trigger Function Con - Release the trigger (XMIT off) after every pitch to hold the last speed seen without any chance of a later target's speed taking over the display.